-Hines & Harley is Jared Hines' dream come true.
-With more than a decade's experience in the spa industry – in South Africa and abroad – he has been long been looking for a place where men can be pampered, not as an afterthought but as the salon’s focus.
+Hines & Harley is Jared Hines’ dream come true.
+With more than a decade’s experience in the spa industry – in South Africa and abroad – he had long been looking for a place where men can be pampered, not as an afterthought but as the salon’s focus.

 “Eventually I decided to create such a place,” he says.
 And that’s how Hines & Harley was born.

 For us it is all about the experience before, during and after the treatment.
 We view our treatments as therapy given by professionals.
 It is an exchange of energy that we respect by always bringing our best selves to the task.

 Our clients are regulars; they always come back for more because they love to be treated as if they are the only people who matter to us.

 Our purpose is to make a difference in the lives of the people we touch directly, in the industry we operate in and in the broader business community.